turtacn/alameda-1/ai-dispatcher/docs/alameda-ai-dispatcher-metrics.md

 - metric name: alameda_ai_dispatcher_pod_model_seconds_total
   - type: counter
-  - description: This metric shows how many seconds have been spended so far on waiting for remodeling requests beening completed
+  - description: This metric shows how many seconds have been spent so far on waiting for remodeling requests being completed
   - labels: The following labels are used to tag this metric that which pod it is reporting
     - data_granularity: The granularity can be **30s**, **1h**, **6h**, or **24h**
     - name: The name of the target pod